What is Briscola?

 In Briscola, card ranks are based on the card values.
 This is shown in detail under the Scoring section of the guide, but for purposes of the gameplay explanation, the cards are ordered as such from highest to lowest:

 Ace – 3 – King – Queen – Jack – 7 – 6 – 5 – 4 – 2

-The dealer is determined via card splitting, where the player drawing the lower ranked card becoming the dealer.
+The dealer is determined via card splitting, where the player drawing the lower-ranked card becomes the dealer.

 The deck is shuffled, and each player is dealt 3 cards, one card at a time.
 The remaining cards are set aside, and the top card is revealed.

-Each other player the plays out a single card until all players have played one card each.
+Each other player then plays out a single card until all players have played one card each.

 If no Briscola (trump cards) are played, the player with the highest card of the leading suit wins.